bbenedict/bbenedict/100days.md

 ## day 92

 Started a new thread of learning using OpenCV.
 This was driven by videos on YouTube of people tracking images while driving.
-That really peaked my interest!
+That really piqued my interest!
 However, I spent most of the day in brew & pip install hell.
 You know you are in brew install hell when installing OpenCV triggers an upgrade of tmux and the AWS cli.
 I barely even use tmux.
 I eventually got a video tracking tutorial working and called it a day.

 ## day 93